sbmlteam/libsbml/src/bindings/python/doc-converter/README.txt

 		  Computing + Mathematical Sciences
 		  California Institute of Technology

-		 Version 1 written in February, 2012
+             Version 2 written in October-November, 2013

 	More information about libSBML is available online at http://sbml.org/Software/libSBML